Updated: 2 Sept 2010

 In response, the Jerusalem municipality said that they are working to improve services provided to the residents of Silwan and they still intend to build a ‘Drop of Milk’ center in the Arab neighborhood in the future.

-Please support the IOA so that we can continue providing coverage of the Israeli Occupation.
-Use the DONATE or SUBSCRIBE bottons above.
+Please support the IOA so that we can continue covering the Israeli Occupation.
+To help, please click HERE.